Shawn-Nichol/AndroidKotlinGuide/animation/PropertyAnimation/ObjectAnimator.md

 This subclass of ValueAnimator provides support for animating properties on a target object.
 The constructors of this class take parameteres to define the targe object that will be animated as well as the name of the property that will be animated.
 Approperiate set/get functions are then deteremined interenally and the animation will call these functions as necessary to animate the property.

 ## Instante
-ObjectAnimator is similar to a ValueAnimatoe, but you specify the object and teh name of that object preoprty(as a string) along with the values to animate.
+ObjectAnimator is similar to a ValueAnimatoe, but you specify the object and the name of that object property(as a string) along with the values to animate.
 ```
 val animate = ObjectAnimator.ofFloat(textView, "traslationX", 100f).apply {
   duration = 1000